drduh/Debian-Privacy-Server-Guide/README.md

 **Note** If using agl/xmpp-client and custom certificates (i.e., not signed by a trusted root CA), you will need to [manually add](https://github.com/agl/xmpp-client/issues/44#issuecomment-39539794) the server's SHA256 fingerprint to `~/.xmpp-client`, like:

     "ServerCertificateSHA256": "9B759D41E3DE30F9D2F902027D792B65D950A98BBB6D6D56BE7F2528453BF8E9"

+If an error occurs while attempting to connect, ssh to the server and check `/var/log/prosody/prosody.err`.

 # Mail